 Things to consider:

 - Does your cat love catnip?
-If so, a cardboard scratcher could be twice as enjoyable for her!
+If so, a cardboard scratcher could be twice as enjoyable!
 The little holes in the cardboard are perfect for sprinkling catnip into.
 Just make sure the cardboard is sealed at the bottom, to keep the catnip inside the scratcher.

 - Cardboard is recyclable and often made from recycled materials.
-Eco-friendly materials are always a better choice!
+Eco-friendly materials are always a better choice in my opinion.

-- Shredding cardboard can make quite a mess (my cats also love to bite into cardboard and rip it with their mouths, but that’s a whole different story).
+- Shredding cardboard can make quite a mess (my cat also loves to bite into cardboard and rip it with her teeth, but that’s a whole different story).
 Take into consideration that you will probably have to clean little pieces of cardboard from the scratcher’s surrounding area every few days.
-It all depends on your cat’s regular behavior
+It all depends on your cat’s regular behavior.